 There was no social stigma attached to reiving, cattle rustling, feuding, murder, arson and pillaging was simply an accepted way of life and you were just as likely to be reived by a noble or high ranking officer of the area as by a commoner.
 The borders were divided into regions called "Marches" with an appointed Warden who was responsible for the security of the area and its people.
 Wardens were often high ranking members of the local families, so when a powerful Scottish Warden could go riding into England with up to 3000 lances (or vice versa) you can imagine how justice could be very rough and fleeting.

-Writers like Walter Scott and the Border Ballads (local songs) have since romantacised the Reiver, but the truth was very different.
-Perphaps it is best summed up by the words they left behind:
+Writers like Walter Scott and the Border Ballads (local songs) have since romanticised the Reiver, but the truth was very different.
+Perhaps it is best summed up by the words they left behind:

 Bereaved and Blackmail.